pec0ra/buvic/README.md

 python run_cmd.py --watch --input-dir measurements/
 ```
 Note that if `--input-dir` is not specified, the measurement files will be taken from `data/`.

+Alternatively, you can use the docker image as described in [the docker section](#2-uv-watch)

 ## Installer